Burnishing a Floor

 Burnishing the Floor -

 Place the burnisher, with pad attached, in position.
 Always start the burnisher in a leaned back position, so the pad is not touching the floor.
 Once you've started the machine, slowly lower the head/pad assembly onto the floor.
 Apply your burnishing solution/cream of choice and begin to work it in.
 It is best to start working in small areas and expand as you feel more comfortable.
 The burnisher will move effortlessly in a forward and reverse motion.
 All you need to do is guide it in its motion.
 Some burnishers will allow the head to be dug into a surface, often referred to as heeling, to remove deep scuff marks.
-Our 20" high speed burnisher is one of these machines.
-Some other units, like our 1.5 HP high speed burnisher, will not allow this manipulation, and can only be floated over the floor as it polishes.
+Some other units will not allow this manipulation, and can only be floated over the floor as it polishes.
 The manufacturers often build safety features into their machines like this to achieve longer motor life.
 When burnishing the floor, using a pattern that allows for some overlapping on each pass will achieve the most brilliant shine on a floor, as no areas will be missed, or under burnished.
 Burnish until a high shine is achieved.
 It is a good idea to change your burnishing pads often so they do not load up with debris.
 If you start to notice you are not achieving the same results as you were with a fresh pad, it is time to either flip that pad over, or to get a new pad.

 Clean Up -